YashuJG/genai-fake-news-detection-and-summarization/README.md

 ![Fake News Detection & Summarization](./static/images/banner.png)

 # 📰 Fake News Detection & News Summarization App

 An **AI-powered web application** that summarizes the latest news articles and detects potential fake or misleading information using **Generative AI**, **LangChain**, and **HuggingFace** models.
 This project aims to help users **save time**, **stay informed**, and **verify the credibility** of online news using cutting-edge NLP and retrieval-augmented techniques.

 ---

 ## 🚀 Features

-- 🔍 **News Retrieval:** Fetches the latest news articles based on user queries (e.g., “AI in Healthcare”).
+- 🔍 **News Retrieval:** Fetches the latest news articles based on user queries (e.g., "AI in Healthcare").
 - 🧠 **News Summarization:** Generates concise, human-like summaries using **Meta Llama-3** (HuggingFace).
 - 🧾 **Fake News Detection:** Uses a fine-tuned NLP model to analyze the **credibility** of each article.
 - ⚡ **Vector Search (FAISS):** Retrieves the most relevant articles efficiently.